 “If you don’t feel a sense of belonging, if you don’t feel like you’re being supported, you’re more likely to leave.” -Maria Klawe of Harvey Mudd College

-The story above was posted on CNET today, and it gave me an opportunity to rethink and write my thoughts about girl-only camps.
-As you know, Classroom Antics only offers co-ed camp across Ohio.
-But should we be offering girl-only camps
+The story above was posted on CNET today.
+It caused me to rethink and write my thoughts about girls-only camps.
+As you know, Classroom Antics only offers a co-ed camp across Ohio.
+But should we be offering girl-only camps?

-We find the gender ratio is fairly close to equal (about 60/40) in our 7-9 year old age range of attendees, but when we get to 10-13 year olds, girls are not as prevalent (about 85/15).
-This seems to be consistent across the nation with other Tech Camps, and everyone is trying to figure out why, but nobody really has a convincing answer yet.
-Offering girls-only camps seems like a good idea, but it takes girls out of co-ed camps, and makes those co-ed camps seem more boy-only and perpetuate the problem of thinking tech is only for boys.
+We find the gender ratio is fairly close to equal (about 60/40) in our 7-9-year-old age range of attendees.
+However, girls are not as prevalent when we get to 10-13-year-olds (about 85/15).
+This seems to be consistent across the nation with other Tech Camps, and everyone is trying to figure out why.
+Unfortunately, nobody really has a convincing answer yet.
+Offering girls-only camps seem like a good idea, but it takes girls out of co-ed camps.
+It has been our concern that by making girl-only camps we make our co-ed camps seem more boy-only.
+Also, it says for girls to be in STEM they need their own topics.

-Would you like to see girl-only camps at Classroom Antics?
-Or is there a better way to attract girls to computer sciences.
-Tell us why in the comment below.
+We would love to know if you would like to see girl-only camps at Classroom Antics?
+Or is there a better way to attract girls to computer sciences?
+Please send us your feedback via our Contact Us form.